DH-Ng/TacEx/source/tacex_tasks/tacex_tasks/ball_rolling/docs/TaskDescription.md

 A big problem with the reaching part in the reward function, is that it becomes quite difficult to tune the reward function.

 Some of our experiences we got while trying to make the ball rolling work:
-We found that our reward function is quite sensitve w.r.t. to its weights.
+We found that our reward function is quite sensitive w.r.t. to its weights.
 We need to find an appropriate balance between the rewards terms, which turned out be quite difficult.
 If the reaching rew is too big, the robot does not try to move the ball towards the goal.
 Instead it is happy enough to just be at the ball.
 If the goal-tracking rew is too big, then the reaching will not work anymore.